seerelectronics/t1/README.md

     uname -a

-If you need to upgrade check the instructions below.
+If you need to upgrade see instructions below.

+When the drivers are available they will be loaded automatically as soon as the converter is plugged in and the T1 interface is available for use.
+It is configured in the same way as a normal ethernet interface.

 ## Ubuntu 18

 Drivers are included in linux-modules-extra.
-If you have upgraded from earlier versions of Ubuntu you may need to upgrade the kernel and modules packages.
+If you have upgraded from earlier versions of Ubuntu you may need to install new kernel and modules packages:

-If the version is lower than 4.18 you need to upgrade run the following command:

     sudo apt install linux-image-4.18.0-25-generic linux-modules-extra-4.18.0-25-generic

-After reboot the drivers should be loaded automatically.
+After reboot the T1 interface is available for use.

 ## Ubuntu 16